Your Notifications

 Meniscectomy: Symptoms, Classification, Diagnosis & Recovery

-You will be advised to rest after the surgery, followed by light exercises and walking.
-People who undergo an arthroscopic procedure are usually able to put weight on their affected leg within a day or two of the surgery.
-The rest of them may take a couple of more days.
-Arthroscopic procedure is a minimally-invasive procedure that allows for quick recovery and minimal pain and healing time.
-Such patients can return to their normal routine and full activities within two to four weeks, while others may take up to eight weeks.
+Arthroscopic Procedure: Patients who undergo an arthroscopic procedure can generally put weight on their affected leg within a day or two.
+This minimally invasive procedure allows for a quick recovery with minimal pain and healing time.
+Patients can usually return to their normal routine and full activities within two to four weeks.

 Best Meniscectomy Hospitals